-Your child's voice will get deeper and body odor will develop.
+Your son's voice will get deeper.
+Body odor will develop.
 Acne may appear.
 Hair begins to grow on certain parts of your child's body, such as underarms or face.
 Boys grow about 4 inches per year during this time frame.
 Girls grow about 3½ inches per year.
 Boys gain about 20 pounds per year.
 Girls gain about 18 pounds per year.

 What emotional and social changes happen?

 - Your child may become more independent.
-He may spend less time with family and more time with friends.
-His responsibility will increase and he may learn to depend on himself.
+He or she may spend less time with family and more time with friends.
+Your child's responsibility will increase and he or she may learn to depend on himself or herself.

-- Your child may be influenced by his friends and peer pressure.
-He may try things like smoking, drinking alcohol, or become sexually active.
+- Your child may be influenced by his or her friends and peer pressure.
+He or she may try things like smoking, drinking alcohol, or become sexually active.

 - Your child's relationships with others will grow.
-He may learn to think of the needs of others before himself.
+He or she may learn to think of the needs of others before himself or herself.

 What mental changes happen?

-- Your child will change how he views himself.
-He will begin to develop his own ideals, values, and principles.
-He may find new beliefs and question old ones.
+- Your child will change how he views himself or herself.
+He or she will begin to develop his or her own ideals, values, and principles.
+He or she may find new beliefs and question old ones.

-- Your child will develop his self-image and plan for the future.
-He will decide who he wants to be and what he wants to do in life.
-He sets realistic goals and has learned the difference between goals, fantasy, and reality.
+- Your child will develop his or her self-image and plan for the future.
+Your child will decide who he or she wants to be and what he or she wants to do in life.
+Your child has learned the difference between goals, fantasy, and reality.